 EMA Confirms Acceptance of Application for AVT04, a Proposed Biosimilar to Stelara® (ustekinumab)

-- Reference product Stelara® (ustekinumab) is prescribed to treat a variety of inflammatory conditions
+• Reference brand Stelara® (ustekinumab) is prescribed to treat a variety of inflammatory conditions

-/EIN News/ -- REYKJAVIK, Iceland and BAD VILBEL, Germany, Feb.
-09, 2023 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and global pharmaceutical company STADA Arzneimittel (STADA) today announced that the European Medicines Agency (EMA) has accepted a Marketing Authorization Application for AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab).
-The companies anticipate that the EMA could recommend approving a marketing authorization for AVT04 as soon as in the second half of 2023.
+Reykjavik, Iceland & Bad Vilbel, Germany – 9 February 2023 – Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and global pharmaceutical company STADA today announced that the European Medicines Agency (EMA) has accepted a Marketing Authorization Application for AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab).
+The companies anticipate that the EMA could give recommend approving a marketing authorization for AVT04 as soon as in the second half of 2023.

 “The EMA’s acceptance for filing marks a key milestone in making an additional treatment option for inflammatory conditions available to patients and physicians in Europe,” commented STADA’s Head of Specialty, Bryan Kim.
 “Authorization for ustekinumab would add to STADA’s extensive range of six approved biosimilars in Europe, a portfolio that includes a high-concentration, citrate-free of adalimumab brought to market through our strategic partnership with Alvotech.”